Avinava/VisualStrap/README.md

 Changes
 -
 v1.53 : Added support for 3 new themes 'flatly','lumen' and 'superhero'.
+Themes can be set in importvisualstrap component by setting the 'theme' attribute.

 Demo / Installation / Documentation